newfies-dialer/newfies-dialer/docs/source/user-guide-doc/customer_panel.rst

 Contact
 ~~~~~~~

-Contact list will be displayed from following URL and you can add new contact
+The contact list will be displayed from following the URL.
+You can add a new contact
-by clicking ``Add contact`` & add contact details (like phone number, name,
+by clicking ``Add contact`` & adding the contact details (i.e. phone number, name,
-description about contact, contact status) under logged in user's phonebook from phonebook list.
+description about contact, contact status) under logged in user's phonebook from
-From the contact list, click on contact that you want to update.
+the phonebook list.
+On the contact list, click on the contact to update.

 **URL**: